wclr/can-hot/README.md

 Open your browser http://localhost:7000
 You can changes files `js/css/less` *inside the app folder* and see what happens Notice that css/less reload do not made any changes to apps current state

+*NB!* This demo app uses watchalive server-side pre-compilation for *.js sources with [BabelJS](https://babeljs.io) just for the sake of example of configuration.

 ##Licence